 Net charges for provisions for litigation, regulatory and similar matters decreased by CHF 72 million to CHF 586 million, primarily due to lower provisions for claims related to sales of residential mortgage-backed securities and mortgages.
-In view of the current regulatory and political climate affecting financial institutions, and because we continue to be exposed to a number of claims and regulatory matters, we expect charges associated with litigation, regulatory and similar matters to remain at elevated levels through 2014.
-Residual general and administrative expenses decreased by CHF 205 million excluding restructuring charges, mainly as the second quarter included a charge of CHF 106 million related to the Swiss-UK tax agreement, allocated predominantly to Wealth Management, and an impairment charge of CHF 87 million in Non-core and Legacy Portfolio related to certain disputed receivables.
+In view of the current regulatory and political climate affecting financial institutions, and because we continue to be exposed to a number of claims and regulatory matters, we expect charges associated with litigation, regulatory and similar matters to remain at elevated levels through 2014. general Residual and administrative decreased by CHF 205 million excluding restructuring charges, mainly as the second quarter included a charge of CHF 106 million related to the Swiss-UK tax allocated predominantly agreement, to Wealth Management, and an impairment charge of CHF 87 million in Non-core and Legacy Portfolio related to certain disputed receivables.

-The levy imposed by the UK on bank liabilities is expected to increase general and administrative expenses in the fourth quarter of 2013 by approximately CHF 150 million.
-Third quarter results were not affected by this levy.
+The levy imposed by the UK on bank liabilities is expected to increase general and administrative expenses in the fourth quarter of 2013 by approximately